Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 Shopping is one of the most popular things to do in Sanur, so it’s a great place to pick up your Bali souvenirs before leaving Indonesia.

-Some people go to Artasedana (formerly Hardy’s), which has fixed prices, but you can get better deals from the small shops on Tamblingan street or Sanur Beach, where haggling is expected.
+Some people go to Artasedana (formerly Hardy’s), which has fixed prices, but if you have time to look around you might get better deals from the small shops on Tamblingan street or Sanur Beach, where haggling is expected.

 You can find the usual souvenirs like keychains and fridge magnets, or a wide variety of nice handmade crafts like wood carvings, paintings, and rattan bags.